ChameleonCloud/docs/source/technical/baremetal.rst

    openstack network list

 Alternatively, you may look it up in the GUI in the *Network* > *Networks* page.
-You can obtain your *reservation ID* via the web interface or by running:
+You can obtain your *reservation ID* via the GUI or by running:

 .. code-block:: bash